6 Thyroid Patterns That Won’t Show Up On Standard Lab Tests

 - As I said at the beginning of this article, the key to a Successful Thyroid Recovery Program requires comprehensive Thyroid Testing including all the markers for Thyroid Panel, and a doctor skilled at knowing what advanced testing will need to be performed.

 - Once Proper testings has been done a proper Recovery Program can be started.
-Many of our Thyroid Sufferers often notice a substantial improvement in their health in just a few short weeks.
+Many of our Thyroid Sufferers often notice a substantial improvement in their health in just a few short weeks to months.

 - The reason the conventional approach fails is that it skips this steps and gives the same treatment to everyone, regardless of the cause of their problem.